aws-amplify/docs/docs/cli/reference/files.md

 > Manual edits okay: NO

-> Add to version control: ONLY IF REPOSITORY IS PRIVATE
+> Add to version control: YES

 Used to share project info within your team.
 Learn more at [Share single environment](~/cli/teams/shared.md#sharing-projects-within-the-team).